CyberFlameGO/svnpython/Doc/library/xml.etree.elementtree.rst

    Element instances when given.

-   .. method:: close()
+.. method:: TreeBuilder.close()

-      Flushes the parser buffers, and returns the toplevel document element.
+   Flushes the parser buffers, and returns the toplevel documen element.
 Returns an Element instance.

-   .. method:: data(data)
+.. method:: TreeBuilder.data(data)

    Adds text to the current element. *data* is a string.
 This should be either an 8-bit string containing ASCII text, or a Unicode string.

-   .. method:: end(tag)
+.. method:: TreeBuilder.end(tag)

    Closes the current element. *tag* is the element name.
 Returns the closed element.

-   .. method:: start(tag, attrs)
+.. method:: TreeBuilder.start(tag, attrs)

    Opens a new element. *tag* is the element name. *attrs* is a dictionary containing element attributes.
 Returns the opened element.

 .. _elementtree-xmltreebuilder-objects: